 Because in mega projects, land isn’t just an input — it’s a strategic axis that connects people, policy, and progress.

-Latest Trends in the Strategic Role of Land Affairs in Mega Projects
+Illustrative image Anonymous businesswoman with papers in folder used in Accordemy®'s training on Strategic Role of Land Affairs in Mega Projects

 This course is ideal for professionals involved in the planning, financing, management, or oversight of large-scale infrastructure and development projects where land plays a strategic role.